 The significant disruption of global financial markets, and specifically, the decline in the overall public equity cannabis markets due to the COVID-19 pandemic negatively impacted our ability to secure additional capital, which caused liquidity constraints.
-In early 2020, due to the liquidity constraints, we attempted to negotiate temporary relief of our interest obligations with the Secured Lenders holding our Secured Convertible Notes issued by ICM.
-However, we were unable to reach an agreement and did not make interest payments when due and payable to the Secured Lenders or payments that were due to the Unsecured Lenders holding our Unsecured Convertible Debentures.
-We are in default of our obligations pursuant to the Secured Convertible Notes and Unsecured Convertible Debentures which, as of December 31, 2021, consists of \$97.5 million and \$60.0 million in principal amount plus accrued interest thereon of \$30.9 million and \$9.6 million with respect to the Secured Convertible Notes and Unsecured Convertible Debentures, respectively.
+In early 2020, due to the liquidity constraints, we attempted to negotiate temporary relief of our interest obligations with the Secured Lenders.
+However, we were unable to reach an agreement and did not make interest payments when due and payable to the Secured Lenders or payments that were due to the Unsecured Lenders.
+As a result, we defaulted on our obligations pursuant to the Secured Notes and Unsecured Debentures.